-Millennials are the largest population in the workforce at the moment, and Gen Z is not too far behind.
+Millennials are the largest population in the workforce and Gen Z is not far behind.
 These career driven, entrepreneurial, socially responsible technology natives are revolutionizing the workplace.
-Employers are breaking down their organizational silos to embrace collaboration, exchanging hierarchal structures for matrixed structures, and shifting the learning paradigm from training to organizational development in order to engage these workers.
-It is a completely different ballgame out there and unfortunately many are working for leaders who are still calling plays from an outdated playbook.
+Employers are breaking down their organizational silos to embrace collaboration, exchanging hierarchal structures for matrixed structures, and shifting the learning paradigm from training to organizational development in hopes of engaging these workers.
+It is a completely different ballgame out there and unfortunately many millennials are working for leaders who are still calling plays from an outdated playbook.

 Today the game is packed with players who view their careers differently than their predecessors.

 Innovative practices that differentiated great companies in the past, such as defining company culture and adopting company values, are now table stakes for the new generation of employees.
-They value company culture more than any other generation that has come before them and their values run deep, impacting more than their work.
+They value company culture more than any other generation that has come before them.
+Their values run deep, impacting more than their work.
 This generation, coined the “giving generation”, are not only looking for ways they can grow and develop their skills at work, but seek out ways to make an impact in their communities as well.
-They have high expectations of the individuals they choose to work for and they presume their leaders’ actions and behaviors align to company values on a daily basis.
+They have high expectations of the individuals they choose to work for.
+They presume their leaders’ actions and behaviors align to company values on a daily basis.
 When leaders try to engage this group with outdated playbooks, they end up stymieing the contributions of this new generation and will driving them away.

 Coaching leaders who need to come to terms with the fact they were taught to lead and manage in a way that no longer works in today’s workplace, is a challenge.
 They have spent their entire careers being rewarded with accolades and promotions for exhibiting the very behaviors they now need to change.
 Most leaders are unaware when their playbooks become outdated and they continue to call plays not realizing they are chasing away their talent.
 Employees have plenty of options in this labor market that is near full employment and has a record number of job openings.
 In fact, Americans are quitting their jobs at alarming rates.
 More than one of every four workers has a high risk of leaving their current employer and in the month of July 2018, 3.5 million Americans quit their jobs.
 So how do leaders update their playbooks to engage their teams?